changkun/modern-cpp-tutorial/book/en-us/01-intro.md

 	rm -rf *.o $(TARGET)
 ```

-> Note: Indentation in `Makefile` is a tab instead of a space character.
+> **Note**: Indentation in `Makefile` is a tab instead of a space character.
 If you copy this code directly into your editor, the tab may be automatically replaced.
-Please ensure the indentation in the `Makefile`.
-It is done by tabs.
+Please ensure the indentation in the `Makefile` is done by tabs.
 >
 > If you don't know the use of `Makefile`, it doesn't matter.
 In this tutorial, you won't build code that is written too complicated.
 You can also read this book by simply using `clang++ -std=c++2a` on the command line.